christophhart/hise_documentation/Tutorial2.md

-We'll be using samples with well-formed file names, that means that the mapping information can be fully extracted from the names without having to use the mapping editor.
+We'll be using samples with well-formatted file names, that means that the mapping information can be fully extracted from the names without having to use the mapping editor.

 There are a multitude of ways to map audio files in the sampler, from drag 'n drop to batch processing via regex commands.
 However I strongly recommend using a strict file naming scheme.
 There is a powerful file name parser in HISE which allows to map the samples automatically so if you do it right, you'll never have to touch the mapping editor ever.